 This statement is endorsed by the following organizations: Boys' Clubs of America, Camp Fire Girls, Inc., Girls Clubs of America, Inc., Girl Scouts of the U.S.A., National Council of YMCAs, National Federation of Settlements & Neighborhood Centers, National Jewish Welfare Board, Red Cross Youth Service Programs.

-A REVIEW OF THE LAW ENFORCEMENT ASSISTANCE ADMINISTRATION'S RELATIONSHIP TO THE BLACK COMMUNITY a constantly expanding network of 104 affiliates located in 34 states.
+A REVIEW OF THE LAW ENFORCEMENT ASSISTANCE ADMINISTRATION'S RELATIONSHIP TO THE BLACK COMMUNITY

 (By Robert L. Woodson, Director, Administration of Justice, National Urban League, Inc., New York, N.Y.)